 When it comes to improving decision-making in ice hockey, several cognitive training tools stand out.
 These include attention training tools, visual perception tools, and augmented reality (AR) simulations.

-Additional reading : How to Implement a Strength and Conditioning Program for Junior Tennis Players?
+Also to see : How to Implement a Strength and Conditioning Program for Junior Tennis Players?

 Attention training tools are designed to improve players’ ability to focus on multiple elements concurrently.
 They train athletes to process the significant amount of variables that occur during a game, such as the positioning of other players, puck movement, and more.